Wrangling over the “Ramboll Report”

 The conversation you cannot have

 What changes environmental law is data; data adequate to achieve a regulatory standard.
 Gathering the kind of rigorous data that leads to regulation takes years.
 It never occurs from one-off studies.
-It instead happens with boring, long term, comprehensive data collection. (eg. the Department of Ecology has spent over $11M on various sensors to monitor Puget Sound every month.)
+It happens with boring, long term, comprehensive data collection. (eg. the Department of Ecology has spent over $11M on various sensors to monitor Puget Sound every month.)

+Until now, we’ve done nothing but one-off studies.
+They are always suggestive, but never enough to impose limits.
+We should focus on giving researchers the money and commitment to do that.
 Because the dirty little secret is that we never give researchers the money they really need to get the answers.

-- The FAA will spend tens of millions funding research towards arcane items like better thermal coatings for engines, but only offer a few hundred thousand to scientists trying to understand ultrafine particulates.
+• The FAA will spend tens of millions funding research towards arcane items like better thermal coatings for engines, but only offer a few hundred thousand to scientists trying to understand ultrafine particulates.

-- The State of Washington has repeatedly funded expensive summary studies of health impacts (which contain no original research.)
+• The State of Washington has repeatedly funded expensive summary studies of health impacts — which contain no original research.

 Rarely do we invest in the real work that pushes the ball down the field.

-It’s been known since at least the 1920’s that leaded gas in automobiles is absolutely terrible for human health.
-But it took decades to get to regulatory authority over gasoline because no one wanted to do the above research.
-In fact, it took an obsessive person willing to dedicate his life to doing that work because no one else would.
-Get it?
+It’s been known since at least the 1920’s that leaded fuel is terrible for human health.
+But it took until 1997 to get it removed from automobiles because almost no one did the research necessary to get from ‘highly suggestive’ to true causation.
+It took a truly obsessive person willing to dedicate his life to that work because no one else would.
+Every stakeholder knew what the answer was going to be and everyone else slow-walked the work.

 Summary